 It’s at least able to play games like Civilization V and Diablo III, at medium- and high-quality settings at 1080p or better resolution.
 The iMac’s 3D scores actually weren’t too far off from those of the MSI Gaming 24GE, so it will give you a respectable gaming experience during work breaks.
 We don’t recommend pushing the screen resolution to the full 5K, however.

-Whenever a new Apple system is released into the market, it is hard not to get caught up in the rhetoric, but the Apple iMac MNEA2LL/A $1,699.00 at Amazon silences critics by offering some finer things that nobody else has: a class-leading desktop with unparalleled 5K screen.
+Whenever a new Apple system is released into the market, it is hard not to get caught up in the rhetoric, but the Apple iMac MNEA2LL/A Check on Amazon at Amazon silences critics by offering some finer things that nobody else has: a class-leading desktop with unparalleled 5K screen.
 Although it comes behind the shadows of its bigger brother from last the Apple iMac 27-Inch With Retina 5K that continues to dominate the high-end AIO desktop category and worth checking outs, the new iMac is unmatched in most spheres.

 While we are seeing more of 4K and 5K displays coming along to compete with it, the iMac is there first, and at a price that most will say is affordable considering the power it breathes out.
 If you’re excited by the speed bump you get from a Fusion Drive, slightly faster 3D graphics of this configuration, then this is the system for you.

 It is a a great alternative for professionals who’ll shy away from buying a full-fledged work-station for video –and photo- editing.
 As such, we have no reservation to giving a nod to the latest Apple iMac 27-inch with Retina 5K Display as our Editors’ Choice high-end all-in-one desktop.

 Apple iMac (27" Retina 5K display, 3.5GHz quad-core Intel Core i5, 8GB RAM, 1TB) - Silver (Latest Model)